 - (9) a summary of the argument, which must contain a succinct, clear, and accurate statement of the arguments made in the body of the brief, and which must not merely repeat the argument headings; - (10) an argument containing: - (A) the appellant's contentions and the reasons for them, with citations to the authorities and parts of the record on which the appellant relies; and, - (B) for each issue, a concise statement of the applicable standard of review (which may appear in the discussion of the issues or under a separate heading placed before the discussion of the issues); and - (11) a short conclusion stating the precise relief sought. - (b) Brief of the Appellee (or Respondent).
 The brief must conform to the requirements of Rule 28 (a), except that none of the following need appear unless the appellee is dissatisfied with the statement of the appellant: - (1) the statement of the issues; - (2) the statement of the case; - (3) the statement of the facts; and - (4) the statement of the standard of review. - (c) Reply Brief.
 The appellant may file a brief in reply to the appellee's brief.
 An appellee who has cross-appealed may file a brief in reply to the appellant's response to the issues presented by the cross-appeal.
 Unless the court permits, no further briefs may be filed.
 A reply brief must contain a table of contents, with page references, and a table of authorities cases (alphabetically arranged), statutes, and other authorities with references to the pages of the reply brief where they are cited. - (d) References to Parties.
 In briefs and at oral argument, counsel should minimize the use of the terms "appellant," "petitioner," "respondent," and "appellee."
 To make the briefs clear, counsel should use the parties' actual names or the designation used in the Superior Court or agency proceeding, or such descriptive terms as "the employee," "the injured person," "the landlord," or "the tenant." - (e) References to the Record.
 References to the parts of the record contained in the appendix filed with the appellant's brief must be to the pages of the appendix.
-If reference is made to an unreproduced part of the record, any reference must be to the page of the original document (for example: Answer p.
+If reference is made to an unreproduced part of the record not included in the appendix, any reference must be to the PDF pagination of the record supplied by the Superior Court or agency and the page of the original document (for example: Answer p.
 2; transcript p.
-5).
-A party referring to evidence whose admissibility is in controversy must cite the pages of the appendix or of the transcript at which the evidence was identified, offered, and received or rejected.
+5R.
+153 (PDF) (Order p.
+5)).
+A party referring to evidence whose admissibility is in controversy must cite the pages of the appendix or of the transcript at which the evidence was identified, offered, and received or rejected (for example, R. 154 (PDF) (Tr. p.
+5)).